wp-plugins/flyzoo/readme.txt

 * Customize Colors (WOW and PRO Plans)
 * ...and much more!

-Step by step instructions can be found here
+Step by step instructions can be found here:

 [How to install Flyzoo on WordPress >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)